How Much Does a Sheet of Plywood Weigh? | Plywood Size Guide

 Because of their vertical orientation and lack of weight-bearing requirements, drawer backs are an ideal application for this plywood.

 The reduced breadth and length that come with the thinner surface make the panel strong, even if it’s quite narrow.
-This is not worth the extra money it would take to stack.
-You should only use it for partitions in an untested project or purely aesthetic purposes.
+However, in my experience, it’s not always worth the extra cost it would take to stack thicker plywood.
+I’d recommend reserving it for partitions in projects that don’t require significant structural support or for purely aesthetic purposes.

 Weight Of A 4×8 Sheet ⅝-inch Plywood